wyrl/recipes-app/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-You can place this text in a file named LICENSE in your project's root directory.
-Remember to also provide proper attribution and comply with any other licenses or terms if your project includes content or code from other sources.
-If you have specific legal requirements or if you're unsure about licensing, it's recommended to consult legal experts.

 ## Attribution